 “I am about to commence a Future Fellowship from the Australian Research Council and I feel incredibly reassured that the work we are doing is more widely recognised as an area of national importance.”

 This ARC fellowship will enable Deanna to further develop electroactive nanoporous materials.
 Using a combined experimental, theoretical and computational approach, her project expects to provide new insights to understand biological photosynthetic systems and porous semiconductors.
 An expected benefit will be the development of devices for applications in energy storage and conversion, including electrochromic devices, electrocatalysts and battery materials.

-“The SOAR Fellowship is a fantastic incentive to retain and develop researchers such as myself, and I would encourage my colleagues to grasp this opportunity and use it as a launch pad,” Deanna said.
+“The SOAR Prize is a fantastic incentive to retain and develop researchers such as myself, and I would encourage my colleagues to grasp this opportunity and use it as a launch pad,” Deanna said.

 Associate Professor Chris Ling is designing and building new materials into lithium-ion batteries to improve their performance.

 The power-to-weight ratio of lithium-ion batteries has led them to dominate consumer electronics and early electric vehicles.
 Chris hopes to design and build new materials into these batteries that will improve their performance – making them smaller, safer and more powerful – with a particular focus on large-scale automotive and renewable energy storage applications.